-The Corporation offers an Employee Stock Purchase Plan for the benefit of its employees and those of its subsidiaries and a Stock Option Plan to its executive officers and designated employees.
+The Corporation and its subsidiary, Cogeco Communications, offer Employee Stock Purchase Plans for the benefit of their employees and those of their subsidiaries, and Stock Option Plans for their executive officers and designated employees.
 No more than 10% of the outstanding subordinate voting shares are available for issuance under these plans.
-Furthermore, the Corporation offers an Incentive Share Unit Plan and a Performance Share Unit Plan for executive officers and designated employees, and a Deferred Share Unit Plan ("DSU Plan") for members of the Board of Directors.
+Furthermore, the Corporation and its subsidiary, Cogeco Communications, offer Incentive Share Unit Plans ("ISU Plans") and Performance Share Unit Plans ("PSU Plans") for their executive officers and designated employees, and Deferred Share Unit Plans ("DSU Plans") for members of the Board of Directors.
 A detailed description of these plans can be found in the 2022 annual consolidated financial statements of the Corporation.